 Q. What is the enrollment deadline?

 A. Enrollment deadlines vary depending on the participating university and discipline.
 Each university has its own application and deadlines.
 See university links for dates and admissions requirements

 A. The tuition is different for each university and can change.
 Always check with the university for costs.

 Q. Are the scholarships and financial aid available to students in the program?

 A. Financial aid and/or scholarships may be available.
-Contact each university representative for more information.
+Contact your dual credit campus administrator for district scholarships.
+You can also contact each university representative regarding financial aid.